MrSarno/PoEHelpSite/content/4.miscellaneous/5.other/background-downloads.md

 ### Gaming-Related Applications

 ::note
-The following can abruptly begin downloading mod updates or firmware patches.
-Try closing them through Task Manager.
+The following can abruptly begin downloading mod updates or firmware patches at any time.
 ::

 - CurseForge